callysto/data-science-and-artificial-intelligence/README.md

-# DataScienceArtificialIntelligence
+# Data Science and Artificial Intelligence

-Data Science and Artificial Intelligence for Students
+A course for data science and artificial intelligence